sychikov/heavens-door/README.md

 /show_time - show all users time table.
 /show_configs - show all configs table.
 /get_configs *tg* - get all configs associated with tg id.
-/check_connection - show connections of *all* or by tg id.
+/check_connection - show connections of all peers.

 Contact with users: